 Chinese olive vegetable is slightly salty and has a deep earthy olive flavor.
 It contains an abundant amount of umami-ness and is very delicious.
 Since they are not as salty as regular olives, they can be used in larger amounts to flavor dishes.
 With that being said, they also taste nothing like olives as well.

-When you are using them in stir fries or fried rice, use your cooking utensil to break it up - it likes to clump together.
+You use this like any other condiment, both the oil and the leaves.
+When you are using them in stir-fries or fried rice, use your cooking utensil to break it up since it is prone to clump together.
 Occasionally you will find olive pits in the jars - remove them if you see them.

 You find these in most Asian grocery stores in a plastic or glass jar in the aisles.

 Alternatively, you can also find these online as well:

 How To Store It

 Once opened, you can store Chinese olive vegetables in the cool and dry pantry for 4-6 months but check the expiry date as well.

 Recipes That Use Chinese Olive Vegetable